SAFEGUARDING OF TICKETS

 Please respect our neighbouring towns and properties and do not create excessive noise or litter whilst travelling to and from the Event.

-ITEMS YOU MAY NOT BRING INTO THE FESTIVAL AREA ONLY
+ITEMS YOU MAY HAVE AT YOUR CAMPSITE BUT YOU MAY NOT BRING INTO THE FESTIVAL AREA

 Your own alcohol.